Lola Bunny: Reception and legacy

 Since her first appearance, Lola quickly became a fan favorite and an iconic character in the Looney Tunes franchise.
 She has frequently been regarded as an animated sex symbol.
 In 2020, she was named the "most attractive cartoon character across the world" based on global search volume per month.
 Shannon Carlin of Bustle.com praised Lola from Space Jam, calling her "confident" and "talented".
 Dan Kahan of PopDust.com wrote that Lola was meant to be "ogled, both by in-world characters and viewers".

-Chuck Jones stated in an interview that he did not like Lola Bunny, calling her "a totally worthless character with no future and no personality" (in fact, her personality in Space Jam was not much developed, due to lack of time and her being written late into the story very quickly) and considering her "a nightmare of furvert fetishist".
-His opinion was shared by Maurice Noble, who created visual backgrounds for many animated shorts directed by Jones.

 Lola from The Looney Tunes Show was well received by critics.
 CBR.com ranked Lola and Bugs No. 2 in their 10 Best Romances From Childhood Cartoons, stating that she is more "lively and vapid" than in Space Jam, and is "pretty cute and funny to watch".
 IGN.com praised the character, calling her a "crazy but charming character" with Kristen Wiig doing "a phenomenal job".
 WhatCulture calls Lola more interesting compared to her first appearance, stating that the "Lola of this show is scatter-brained, strange, and incredibly off-putting, making her leagues more interesting and funny as a result."
 Jonathan North of Rotoscopers.com complimented Lola from the same series, saying that it "brought out Lola's character far better than her debut in Space Jam did."

 In 2019, after watching the original Space Jam for the first time, Malcolm D. Lee, the director for Space Jam: A New Legacy, said that he "felt off-guard on how Lola was too sexualized" and decided to turn her into the typical "strong woman" character of modern films, stating: "The original Lola Bunny was not politically correct...It's important to reflect the authenticity of strong, capable female characters."
-The new personality and look gained controversy, specifically among Twitter, as fans complained her appearance made her less physically appealing.
+The new personality and look gained controversy, specifically among Twitter (now X), as fans complained her appearance made her less physically appealing.

 Author Kevin Sandler has said that Lola Bunny was created as a female merchandising counterpart to Bugs Bunny.
 However, Lola Bunny is not the only character to see a rise in contemporary popularity, as original Looney Tunes merchandise in general has gained nostalgic value.